tiagodsilva/ScilabEngine/README.md

 # Scilab in RMarkdown

+*Remark*.
+This is an extension of the work available on [this link](https://stackoverflow.com/questions/41290652/knitr-need-some-pointers-to-add-the-engine-scilab).

 This is a simple example of how to execute Scilab code in RMarkdown.
 It will be possibly useful for anyone who needs to write reports or homeworks with this language.
 By the way, I used it in Ubuntu 20.04; I don't know whether it works in another OS :blush:.

 In order to use it, one needs to install Scilab in its machine; particularly, Scilab command line interface, `scilab-cli`, is required.
 This can be done with